top of page

 • The signature is authentic

-If none of these confirmations are required by law or by the receiving party, notarization may not be necessary.
+If none of these are required by law or the receiving party, notarization may not be necessary.

 1. Informal Written Agreements

-Many basic agreements are valid without notarization, including:
+Many basic agreements are valid without notarization, such as:

 • Informal agreements between individuals